Ian Fleming: T-Force

 The success of 30AU led to the August 1944 decision to establish a "Target Force", which became known as T-Force.
 The official memorandum, held at The National Archives in London, describes the unit's primary role: "T-Force = Target Force, to guard and secure documents, persons, equipment, with combat and Intelligence personnel, after capture of large towns, ports etc. in liberated and enemy territory."

 Fleming sat on the committee that selected the targets for the T-Force unit, and listed them in the "Black Books" that were issued to the unit's officers.
 The infantry component of T-Force was in part made up of the 5th Battalion, King's Regiment, which supported the Second Army.
 It was responsible for securing targets of interest for the British military, including nuclear laboratories, gas research centres and individual rocket scientists.
 The unit's most notable discoveries came during the advance on the German port of Kiel, in the research centre for German engines used in the V-2 rocket, Messerschmitt Me 163 fighters and high-speed U-boats.
-Fleming would later use elements of the activities of T-Force in his writing, particularly in his 1955 Bond novel Moonraker.
+Fleming later used elements of the activities of T-Force in his writing, particularly in his 1955 Bond novel Moonraker.

 In 1942 Fleming attended an Anglo-American intelligence summit in Jamaica and, despite the constant heavy rain during his visit, he decided to live on the island once the war was over.
 His friend Ivar Bryce helped find a plot of land in Saint Mary Parish where, in 1945, Fleming had a house built, which he named Goldeneye.
+(His main residence remained in London, in Victoria).
 The name of the house and estate where he wrote his novels has many possible sources.
 Fleming himself mentioned both his wartime Operation Goldeneye and Carson McCullers' 1941 novel Reflections in a Golden Eye, which described the use of British naval bases in the Caribbean by the American navy.

 Fleming was demobilised in May 1945, but remained in the RNVR for several years, receiving a promotion to substantive lieutenant-commander (Special Branch) on 26 July 1947.
 In October 1947, he was awarded the King Christian X's Liberty Medal for his contribution in assisting Danish officers escaping from Denmark to Britain during the occupation of Denmark.
 He ended his service on 16 August 1952, when he was removed from the active list of the RNVR with the rank of lieutenant-commander.